Scenic Train Rides in Tennessee

 The largest operating railroad in the southeast, the Tennessee Valley Railroad Museum offers a variety of scenic train rides.
 Theme train rides include Valentine Dinner Trains, a Halloween Eerie Express, and a Father's Day Dinner Train and a North Pole Limited.

 Limited steam power is provided by locomotive No.630, a Southern Railway 2-8-0, built in 1952.
 Six mile train rides depart from Grand Junction Station, run to East Chattanooga Depot and back.
+Additional steam power includes the recently rebuilt 1911 ex-Southern Railway 2-8-2 #4501.
+"American" 4-4-0 Central of Georgia #349 is on display.

 The 100 mile Autumn Leaf Special also includes a sit down lunch.
 Daily all-day train rides include trips to Summerville, Georgia or the beautiful Hiwassee River Gorge.
 During the magical holiday season, trains take riders on an imaginary journey to the North Pole.
 Directions.